 - Tag suggestions: Facebook suggests who to tag in user photos through image processing and facial recognition.

-- Analyzing the Likes: A recent study conducted showed that is viable to predict data accurately on a range of personal attributes that are highly sensitive just by analyzing a user’s Facebook Likes.
-Work conducted by researchers at Cambridge University and Microsoft Research show how the patterns of Facebook Likes can very accurately predict your sexual orientation, satisfaction with life, intelligence, emotional stability, religion, alcohol use and drug use, relationship status, age, gender, race, and political views—among many others.
+- Analyzing the Likes: A recent study conducted showed that it is viable to predict data accurately on a range of personal attributes that are highly sensitive just by analyzing a user’s Facebook Likes.
+Work conducted by researchers at Cambridge University and Microsoft Research shows how the patterns of Facebook Likes can very accurately predict your sexual orientation, satisfaction with life, intelligence, emotional stability, religion, alcohol use and drug use, relationship status, age, gender, race, and political views—among many others.

 Facebook Inc. analytics chief Ken Rudin says, “Big Data is crucial to the company’s very being.”
 He goes on to say that, “Facebook relies on a massive installation of Hadoop, a highly scalable open-source framework that uses clusters of low-cost servers to solve problems.
-Facebook even designs its own hardware for this purpose.
+Facebook even designs its hardware for this purpose.
 Hadoop is just one of many Big Data technologies employed at Facebook.”

 Here are a few examples that show how Facebook uses its Big Data.

 Example 1: The Flashback

 Honoring its 10th anniversary, Facebook offered its users the option of viewing and sharing a video that traces the course of their social network activity from the date of registration until the present.
 Called the “Flashback,” this video is a collection of photos and posts that received the most comments and likes and set to nostalgic background music.